-Incontinence means involuntary leakage of urine or faeces or both.
+Incontinence means involuntary leakage of urine (wee) or faeces (poo) or both.
 Over four million Australians are affected by accidental leakage from the bladder and bowel.
 Incontinence can occur in men or women of any age, but it is more common in older people.

 In many cases, incontinence can be prevented.
-See your doctor if you have any concerns about your toilet habits.

-Healthy bladder and bowel
+Signs of a healthy bladder and bowel

-- be urinating between four and six times per day, and once (or not at all) during the night
+- urinating between four and six times per day, and once (or not at all) during the night

-- not have any accidental leaks.
+- not having any accidental leaks.

 - accidental leakage of urine or faeces